chetanakashV/blockchain_poet/README.md

 <br/>
 The node forwards this key when requesting to join the network.
 The nodes that are already a part of the network verify this key.
 <br/>
-To select the leader of the nodes, or the node which creates the block which is linked to the existing blockchain, PoET algorithm initializes all the with a random time; the first one whose time expires becomes the winner.
-This means that it creates a new block.
-(Fairness of Algorithm is based on the randomness of the timers given to the nodes in this process.)
+To select the leader of the nodes, or the node which adds the block to the chain, in PoET algorithm assigns random times to all the nodes.
+All the nodes sleep till their assigned times.The first one whose time expires is the winner/leader.
+The leader adds the new block (Fairness of Algorithm is based on the randomness of the timers given to the nodes in this process.) and gets the mining reward.
 <br/>
-Later this news is broadcasted to the remaining nodes.
-(In our implementation, to indicate the receiving of this news, we have reset the random time values of all the nodes to zero.)
+The transactions in the block are confirmed.

 <br/>